legendreddragon/legendreddragon.github.io/lord/masters/barak.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Barak is Stick (200) / Short Sword (3K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Barak is Stick (200) / Leather Vest (3K).